 You may sell your product when you have assured your product does not emit hazardous and unnecessary radiation.
 Additionally, if there is an applicable mandatory federal radiation safety performance standard:

 - Your product must comply with the applicable standard;

-- You must establish a testing and quality control program sufficient to prove your product is completely compliant with its applicable standard (Title 21 CFR 1020 through 1050);
+- You must establish a testing and quality control program sufficient to prove your product is completely compliant with its applicable standard (21 CFR Parts 1020 through 1050);

-- Your product must have certification and identification information permanently affixed or inscribed as required in the general performance standard (Title 21 CFR 1010).
+- Your product must have certification and identification information permanently affixed or inscribed as required in the general performance standard (21 CFR Paty 1010).
 You may only place a certification label on a product if your certification is based on an adequate quality control and testing program.
-The certification label is your statement that your product conforms to the applicable standard (Title 21 CFR 1010.2).
+The certification label is your statement that your product conforms to the applicable standard (21 CFR Part 1010.2).

-Because they are medical devices, they must also comply with the medical device regulations, establishment registration, and device listing requirements and applicable premarket review requirements.
+Because they are medical devices, they must also comply with the medical device regulations, including establishment registration and device listing requirements and applicable premarket review requirements.